 You know those clothes that have been hanging around your closet for almost a year still with its tag on?
 Yeah, why do you still have that?
 If you never let it out, why are you still keeping it?
 If you don’t intend on using it, give it away or resell it at least.
 Letting those pieces sit in your closet for a long time means that you’re probably never gonna use it anyway so what’s the point of keeping them?
 Time to let go and move on.

-The whole process of selecting which ones to keep, give away or sell is a tedious and heartbreaking decision for women, especially those who are very much into fashion.
+The whole process of selecting which ones to keep, give away or sell is a tedious and heartbreaking decision for women, especially those who are very much into fashion and some business ideas.
 It’s going to be hard at first, but once you finally have them gone.
 It’s a breath of relief right there.
 To avoid repeating the situation again, you can practice the one-in-one-out rule when shopping.
 If you’re going to buy one dress, let go of one dress too.
 This will help you monitor your clothes and easier to manage.
 Your future self will thank you.
 Once you’ve let go, you’re closet is much more organized, and it’s going to be easier for you to decide what to wear now.
 Without all the unnecessary clothing in the way, you’ll have a clearer mind everyday.